-The Department of Educational Administration and Foundations offers the Ed.D. in Education Administration.
-For those interested in higher education administration, we offer a concentration in higher education.
-The doctoral program is 60 credit hours.
+The Department of Educational Administration and Foundations offers a program concentration leading to the Doctor of Education Degree in Educational Administration in the areas of Educational Administration (K-12), Higher Education Administration and Community College Administration.
 For working professionals, we offer several courses in an online format.

 Educational Administration encompasses knowledge and skills from entities which either provide, regulate, or affect the formalized educational efforts of society.
 Thus, innovative, ﬂexible approaches utilizing courses, seminars, ﬁeld experiences, research projects, and other educational media are used to provide the technical, conceptual, and human skills required of educational leaders.

 Under the direction of the student’s doctoral advisory committee, course plans are developed to meet individual needs, backgrounds, and future goals of each student.

 Field experience opportunities are available to help students relate academic and theoretical work to the issues and concerns of administrative practices.
 Students and professors collaborate on presenting at conferences and publishing works.
 Our professors conduct, publish and present research on data analysis for improved student performance; education law; education finance leadership and reform initiatives; professional learning communities; cultural proficiency; ethics and social justice; and online instructional strategies, among others.

 In addition to meeting the requirements for the Doctor of Education Degree as set forth in the graduate catalog, students majoring in Educational Administration shall: